python-botogram/botogram/docs/tutorial/better-help.rst

    bot = botogram.create("YOUR-API-KEY")
    bot.about = "This bot is just the one from the botogram's tutorial" bot.owner = "@yourusername"

+   bot.after_help = [
+      "This bot also parses the chat in order to send you useful informations.", ]

    @bot.command("hello")
    def hello_command(chat, message, args):